|

 BLUEBIRD, a very rare American radio from 1936.
 It's now

-back with the customer, having been entrusted to us for
+back with the customer, having been entrusted to me for

 a complete electronic restoration.
 This is probably the